nlpub/russe/downloads/index.md

 * Number of relations in the thesaurus: 193,909,130

 The resulting DT is a CSV file that can be simply used from any environment.

-* [**Download RDT dataset**](https://s3-eu-west-1.amazonaws.com/dsl-research/distrib_thes/3attempt/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz) in the CSV format “word-i word-j similarity-ij” ([a mirror](http://panchenko.me/data/russe/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz)) (1.8 Gb)
+* [**Download RDT dataset**](http://panchenko.me/data/russe/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz) in the CSV format “word-i word-j similarity-ij” [mirror at Zenodo](https://zenodo.org/record/163857/files/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz) (1.8 Gb)
-* [**Download word vectors**](https://s3-eu-west-1.amazonaws.com/dsl-research/wiki/w2v_export/all.norm-sz500-w10-cb0-it3-min5.w2v) used to generate the RDT in the format of [word2vec](https://code.google.com/p/word2vec/).
-To [load word vectors](https://github.com/nlpub/russe-evaluation/tree/master/russe/measures/word2vec) with GenSim  you will need at least 64Gb of RAM to load the vectors. ([a mirror](http://panchenko.me/data/russe/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz)) (14 Gb)
+* [**Download word vectors**](http://panchenko.me/data/dsl-backup/w2v-ru/all.norm-sz500-w10-cb0-it3-min5.w2v) used to generate the RDT in the format of [word2vec](https://code.google.com/p/word2vec/).
+To [load word vectors](https://github.com/nlpub/russe-evaluation/tree/master/russe/measures/word2vec) with GenSim  you will need at least 17-19Gb of RAM to load the vectors. [mirror at Zenodo](https://zenodo.org/record/400631#.WOJdXRKGPdQ) (14 Gb)
-* [**Download the corpus**](https://s3-eu-west-1.amazonaws.com/dsl-research/wiki/librusec_fb2.plain.gz) used to train RDT.
+* [**Download the corpus**](http://panchenko.me/data/russe/librusec_fb2.plain.gz) used to train RDT.
 The corpus is a 12.9 billion  tokens sample of the lib.rus.ec book collection (150GB of raw text) extracted from the FB2 format and cleaned from metadata.
-This corpus was used to train the word vectors used to construct the RDT thesaurus. ([a mirror](http://panchenko.me/data/russe/librusec_fb2.plain.gz)) (40Gb)
+This corpus was used to train the word vectors used to construct the RDT thesaurus.
+(40Gb)

 ## Evaluation Scripts